mjkelly/blog.michaelkelly.org/content/posts/oatmeal.md

 Once oats are done, turn off the heat and add the 2tbsp of ground flaxseed.
 Mix it in, and serve.

-If you like milk (or soy/almond/oat milk), you can add it now as well.

 ## Serving